 - use your knees, back, and arms to move clients who have minimal body strength

 - provide care to support people of various diverse ethnic and cultural backgrounds, gender identities, sexual preferences, and socio-economic status

 - perform all skills independently

-Students are required to travel to various locations to complete their clinical practice.
-Access to a vehicle may be required.
+Students need to travel to various locations to complete their clinical practice.
+Access to a vehicle may be needed.